msoe-vex/VEX-AI-Reinforcement-Learning/README.md

 # VEX AI Reinforcement Learning

 This project involves training and running reinforcement learning agents in a custom VEX environment using Gymnasium/PettingZoo and RLlib.
+It simulates the VEX High Stakes game (2024-2025) variations: VEX U Competition, VEX U Skills, VEX AI Competition, and VEX AI Skills.

 ## Setup